weiweiwei33/weiweihsu.github.io/about.md

 permalink: /about/
 ---

-I care tremondously about cultivating community, climate change, long-term (technology) research, and education and my life-long goal is to put equal effort into these four areas.
+I care tremondously about cultivating community, climate change, long-term (technology) research & development, and education and my life-long goal is to put equal effort into these four areas.

 <br>